kmohrf/vmm/doc/source/vmm.rst

   :param localpart: The local-part of an e-mail address.
   :type localpart: str
   :rtype: str
-  :raise VirtualMailManager.Exceptions.VMMException: if the local-part is too
+  :raise VirtualMailManager.errors.VMMError: if the local-part is too
     long or contains invalid characters.

 .. function:: exec_ok(binary)